AlexO-123/PostgresDB/README.md

 To Create a book, I first explicitly made the user input the ISBN and title of the book, whilst defaulting the page numbers to 20.
 This was useful as it showed me how I can utilise JDBI to insert data in the table.
 My second iteration of this saw me mapping a json file with a list of books to some POJO and inserting each book into the table.
 This worked, however was not inline with common CQRS techniques that I discovered.

-The concept of Command Handler to handle commands and trigger events was something I wanted to implement.
+The concept of a Command Handler to handle commands and trigger events was something I wanted to implement.
 For this, I created a simple command interface which contained an <code>execute()</code> method.
 I implement this method in my command handler, which can execute the correct command depending on what called it.

 To update my read model, I am using triggers and functions in postgres.
-This concept see me wrapping a function in a trigger (beacuse you can't pass data via a trigger) and calling some other function to update my projection.
+This concept sees me wrapping a function in a trigger (beacuse you can't pass data via a trigger) and calling some other function to update my projection.

 How to start the PostgresSQL application
 ---